X16Community/faq/faq.md

 X16" brand umbrella.
 All of the models will run the same software and will feature full support for keyboard, mouse, and game controllers.

-* **Gen-1**: This is the Developer Edition, with 4 expansion slots, giving you flexibility for hardware and software development.
+* **Gen-1**: This is the "Developer" edition, with 4 expansion slots, giving you flexibility for hardware and software development.
+  The first run of 100 boards, plus a few prototypes, were numbered "DEVxxxx".
+  The second run of 1000 boards are numbered "PRxxxxx".
+  The PR boards differ cosmetically from the DEV boards, with some minor fixes integrated into the PCB, but they are functionally identical.

 * **Gen-2**: The Console Edition: Is it a computer or a game console?
 Yes.
-G2 will be smaller and less expensive, but it is still a complete Commander X16 albeit with more SMD parts and fewer expansion slots.
+G2 will be smaller and less expensive, but it is still a complete Commander X16 - just slightly less hackable, with soldered-on surface mount chips and a single cartridge/expansion slot.

 * **Gen-3**: The "Elite/Edu" model will be similar in size to a Rasbperry Pi SBC.
 This will be inexpensive enough to be sold to schools and colleges for STEM programs.

-As the G2 and G3 systems become available for sale, you will be able to buy all three systems.
+As the G2 and G3 systems become available for sale, you will be able to buy all three systems; later systems are *not* deprecating the older ones.

 Please watch [Commander X16 video playlist](https://www.youtube.com/playlist?list=PLfABUWdDse7bKGFshxR0itdHBhjUj86SX)